Little Big League

-Little Big League is a 1994 American family sports film about a 12-year-old who suddenly becomes the owner and then manager of the Minnesota Twins baseball team.
+Little Big League is a 1994 American family sports comedy film about a 12-year-old who suddenly becomes the owner and then manager of the Minnesota Twins baseball team.
 It stars Luke Edwards, Timothy Busfield, and Ashley Crow.
 The film is director Andrew Scheinman's first and only feature film directorial project.

+Little Big League was released by Columbia Pictures on June 29, 1994.
+The film received mixed to negative reviews from critics and underperformed at the box office, grossing $12 million against a $20 million budget.

 Plot

 12-year-old Billy Heywood is a Little League Baseball player whose grandfather, Thomas Heywood, owns the Minnesota Twins.
 When Thomas dies, Billy learns that he is now the owner of the Twins.
 Thomas' will specifies that the team executives are to help Billy until he is old enough to run the team by himself.

 Billy quickly runs afoul of the team manager, George O'Farrell.
 Billy believes O'Farrell is too hard on the players, while O'Farrell despises the idea of working for a kid.
 After O'Farrell repeatedly insults Billy, he fires him.

 With no other managers willing to work for a kid, and with summer break starting in two days, Billy decides to name himself the new manager.
 He reaches out to the Commissioner of Baseball, who approves after consulting with Jenny, Billy's mother.
 The players are very skeptical, but Billy promises that if he does not improve the team's last-place position in the standings within a few weeks, he will resign.
 The team quickly moves up to division race contention.
 Unfortunately, not all is going smoothly for Billy, as his friend and star first baseman Lou Collins takes a romantic interest in his widowed mother Jenny.

 Billy picks up bad habits on the road, especially when he gets ejected from a game and a one-game "suspension" by Jenny for swearing at an umpire because of a call he didn't like.
 He is troubled when he must release his personal favorite Twins player, Jerry Johnson, who is in the twilight of his career; Billy's awkward handling of the situation ends up making Jerry feel even worse.

 Throughout the season, the pressures of managing the team begin to wear Billy down and consume his free time.
 His friends do not like how his managerial responsibilities are keeping him away from being with them.
 Even when he's physically present (as opposed to on the road with the team), he is typically distracted by team business.